Oracle Table Info¶

 Important Notes¶

-- If schema_name is left empty, the node queries the current user’s default schema.
+- Schema handling: If schema_name is left empty, the current user schema is used by default.

 Troubleshooting¶

-- Table not found: Verify table_name and schema_name are correct and exist in the target database.
+- Table not found: Verify table_name is correct and exists in the specified schema; ensure schema_name is correct or left empty to target the current user schema.

-- Insufficient privileges: Ensure the provided Oracle user has privileges to read table metadata.
+- Insufficient privileges: Confirm the Oracle user has privileges to access the specified schema and table.